raul23/nlp/README.rst

      -t THRESHOLD, --threshold THRESHOLD
                            If this threshold (% of words or letters in the text that are unusual) is exceeded, then the language of the text is not English. (default: 25)

+`:information_source:` the ``-t/--threshold`` option

+- This option applies to methods 1 and 2.
+- It refers to the % of words or letters that are unusual above which the given text is not English.
+By default, the threshold value is 25% which means that if more than 25% of words or letters in a given text unusual, then the text is not English.
+- As explained in `method 1 <#method-1-detect-only-if-it-is-english-or-not-nltk-based-on-words>`_, a given text is considered unusual if there are words that are not part of the ``nltk`` English corpus.

 Method 1: detect only if it is English or not (``nltk`` + based on words)
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''
 From the  `stackoverflow user 'William Niu' <https://stackoverflow.com/a/3384659>`_: